fze484/kickstarter-analysis/README.md

 # kickstarter-analysis
-Performing data on kickstarter data to uncover trends
+Performing data analysis on kickstarter data to uncover trends